telerik/blazor-docs/components/grid/columns/bound.md

 To show data in a grid, you must define bound columns for the fields of the data source you want to show.

-They are added to the `TelerikGridColumns` tag and are of type `TelerikGridColumn`.
+They are added to the `GridColumns` tag and are of type `GridColumn`.
 You can use the following properties on them:

 * `Field` - the name of the field in the data source that the column will render as a string.
 You can set its as a plain string (`Field="SomeField"`) or to have .NET extract the field name from the model (`Field=@nameof(MyModelClass.SomeFIeld)`).
 * `Title` - the text that is rendered in the column header.